Cor Blimey! Where ‘ave you come from?

 Synopsis by Winnie Tovey :

-Now, both in our nineties, we look back on the huge changes that have taken place in our lifetime and we are glad to have been involved in events that shaped the India of today.
+When writing the book, both of us in our nineties, we looked back on the huge changes that took place in our lifetime and were glad to have been involved in events that shaped the India of today.

-This book is also available in Kindle and e-book formats on this site.
+The book is also available in Kindle and e-book formats on this site and from Amazon.